V-Sekai/manuals/decisions/20211031-how-to-make-a-v-sekaigodot-update.md

-# Proposed: How to make a V-Sekai/godot update?
+# Draft: How to make a V-Sekai/godot update?

 ### Context and Problem Statement